-The school advises that valuable items should not be brought into school.
-Personal electronic devices should only be used outside of the school premises.
-If any of these devices are brought into school, the School accepts no responsibility for loss or theft.
+It is advised that electronic items including, but not limited to, mobile phones and smart watches and valuable items should not be brought into school.
+Personal electronic devices should only be used outside the school premises.
+If any of these devices are brought into school, BMS accepts no responsibility for loss or theft.